CalamityAdam/iot/ruby/readings/_deprecated/git.md

 * ch6.1-ch6.5

 ## Resources
-* You may want to use the AA git config files available in the [aa-dotfiles][aa-dotfiles] repo.
-At the moment these are fairly basic, but are a good start.
 * [Pro Git][pro-git]
 * How to [generate SSH keys][ssh-guide].
 * A very helpful [reference][git-ref] of common git commands, targeted to